Irritable Bowel Disease in Pets

 Irritable bowel syndrome (IBS) or irritable bowel disease (IBD) is a term that is used to describe a cluster of symptoms related to digestive discomfort or disease.
 If your pet experiences chronic vomiting and/or diarrhea, he or she may have been diagnosed by your vet as having irritable bowel disease.
 IBS often involves a combination of the following symptoms: chronic or intermittent vomiting, chronic or intermittent diarrhea, gut pain, crouching behaviour, loud gurgling gut sounds, salivation and nausea, alternating constipation and diarrhea, flatulence, inappetence, dehydration, and fatigue.
 It can be a stressful thing to watch your pet struggle with and it can also be life-threatening.

 IBS can range from mild to severe.
-Sometimes, pets with IBS can become gravely ill and need to be hospitalised.
+Sometimes, pets with IBS can become gravely ill and need to be hospitalized.
 In severe chronic cases, IBS may result in inflammation of the small intestine, liver, and pancreas (a more serious condition known as triaditis).
 This can produce elevated liver and pancreatic enzyme imbalance which can be serious.
 It can also cause severe dehydration and fatigue, which require IV fluid therapy and veterinary intervention.
 Steroids and/or antibiotics may be prescribed to reduce symptoms.

 IBS is often caused by a slow and steady insult of species-inappropriate foods passing through the digestive tract that can cause inflammation leading to damage of the digestive lining.
 The symptoms of IBS can present as, or be mistaken as, a “food allergy” or “food intolerance.”
 Often IBS cases will be labelled as “idiopathic” which means the cause is unknown.
 However, integrative veterinarians and holistic animal nutritionists take a different approach and believe diet is largely involved in the development of IBS.